-l . actively listen to and Schedule and use- data are available, use-of-time data data is respond to of-time data are used, exist, but available. stakeholders. detailed and used and fully are not used or FD1 1 111 in a highly maintained. maintained.
-There is little New Counselors effective manner.
-0, 1, 1, 1, 1 G. 1 1 11 evidence that Standards: 2a, 2b, 4b D 4' 1 Stakeholders know Stakeholders are stakeholders Standards.
-2a, 2b, 4b Routines and and follow aware of some know procedures are well established routines with minimal routines and or follow established understood and guidance and procedures, but they are only routines. may be initiated or prompting. partially effective Toutilles. improved by prompting. or are stakeholders. inconsistently stakenoiders. followed.
-2d: Managing Student Establishes clear Establishes clear Efforts to establish Has Behavior standards of standards of standards of established no Delia (101 conduct for conduct for conduct for standards of counseling/suppor counseling/support counseling/support conduct for Effective school t and stakeholders sessions. sessions is partially students counselors establish contribute effective. during and uphold clear to maintaining Stakeholder counseling/su standards of conduct them. behavior in Inconsistently pport counseling/support attempts to monitor sessions. for themselves and Stakeholders take sessions is stakeholder stakeholders.
-School an active role in generally behavior and No assistance counselors act ethically monitoring appropriate. sometimes offers with student and according to their own behavior 3.5.1 behavioral behavior is professional standards and/or that of Makes significant assistance to offered to staff to promote the other stakeholders effort to offer staff or families. or academic success and against standards of conduct. assistance to staff families. well-being of all of conduct. or families with students.
-They model Takes a leadership student and support respectful role in behavior. collaborations and providing ochavior. apply principles and assistance with student behavior practices of crisis and shares ideas planning, response, and with preventative programs. stakeholders.
-New Counselors Standards: 1a, 3b Stalluarus, 1a, 30
+1 actively listen to and Schedule and use- data are available, use-of-time data data is respond to of-time data are used, exist, but available. stakeholders. detailed and used and fully are not used or TD1 ' 1'441 in a highly effective manner. maintained. maintained.
+There is little evidence that New Counselors effective manner.
+Stakeholders know Stakeholders are stakeholders Standards: 2a, 2b, 4b Routines and and follow aware of some know procedures established routines routines and or follow are well with minimal procedures, but established understood and guidance and they are only routines. may be initiated or prompting. partially effective 100011001 improved by r · r · 8 or are stakeholders. inconsistently followed.
+2d: Managing Student Establishes clear Establishes clear Efforts to establish Has Behavior standards of standards of standards of established no conduct for conduct for conduct for standards of counseling/suppor counseling/support counseling/support conduct for Effective school t and stakeholders sessions. sessions is partially students counselors establish contribute effective. during and uphold clear to maintaining Stakeholder T counseling/su standards of conduct them. behavior in Inconsistently pport for themselves and Stakeholders take counseling/support sessions is attempts to monitor stakeholder sessions. stakeholders.
+School an active role in generally behavior and No assistance counselors act ethically monitoring appropriate. sometimes offers with student and according to their own behavior арргорише. behavioral behavior is professional standards and/or that of Makes significant assistance to offered to staff other stakeholders effort to offer staff or families. or to promote the against standards assistance to staff families. academic success and of conduct. or well-being of all families with students.
+They model Takes a leadership student and support respectful role in behavior. collaborations and providing apply principles and assistance with practices of crisis student behavior planning, response, and and shares ideas with preventative programs. stakeholders.
+New Counselors Standards: 1a, 3b